#ClimateEmergency

 Variations

 Variations for the aforementioned typographic building blocks exist.
-So when used under the following specific circumstances, you may encounter certain areas of markup with an alternate look&feel.
+So when used under the following specific circumstances, you may encounter certain areas of markup with an alternate look and feel.

 Tabular numbers